ghoetker/BibDeskAppleScripts/README.md

 Also, of course, you'll need to edit paths to reflect wherever you've stored your bibliography.bib file.

+Many thanks to everyone else who has written Applescripts.
+Actually seeing something in practice makes all the difference when it comes to writing scripts.

 # Included scripts

 Not so many yet, but I'll add more over time.